 And this is one of the many things I love and adore about Indian wedding weekends.
 These two actually got a “second” first-look on their wedding day.
 What do I mean?

 To those unfamiliar with Indian weddings, the couple have a short break in the day after their wedding ceremony to change into their evening attire for their wedding reception.
 Not only am I envious that they get to freshen up, but as a closet fashion-freak, I envy the opportunity to show off so many wares in one day.

-Imi confessed to me that she loved the stairs of the courthouse in cleveland more than she loved Aman. #notTrue
+She confessed to me that she loved the stairs of the courthouse in cleveland more than she loved her mister. #notTrue